These states could decide the U.S. presidential election

 Rating in presidential contest: Leans Democratic

 Vote counting: Minnesota has no-excuse absentee voting, and ballots must be pre-processed within five days of receipt.
 Beginning on Oct.
-20, ballots can be opened and logged, but the results are only tabulated after polls close on Election Day.
-Ballots will be counted so long as they are postmarked by Nov.
-3 and received by Nov.
-10.
+20, ballots could be opened and logged, but the results are only tabulated after polls close on Election Day.
+A federal appeals court ruled last week that the state’s plan to count absentee ballots received after Election Day was illegal.

 ARIZONA